Here we share our types of door locks guide including its major parts, different types, and how to measure for a door knob lock.

 Bore holes on the door: There are two bore holes you need to measure.
 The first one is the cross bore which is the hole that is on both sides of the door.
 Measure out both the diameter and the depth.
 The second bore is the latch bore which is on the edge of the door.

-Are Door Locks Standard Size?
+Are Locks for Doors a Standard Size?

 Although installing a deadbolt to your door is something easy to do and can be done as a DIY project in the home, you need to make sure that you get to pay attention to specific measurements.